brbtavares/tucano/markets/README.md

 # Tucano Markets

-> Models market entities (Exchange, Asset, Instrument, Side, OrderType) with specialization for B3.
+> Models market entities (Exchange, Asset, Instrument, Side, OrderType)

 ## 🎯 Role
 The **markets** crate provides the taxonomy and semantic types that support execution, data, and risk.
 It ensures that instruments and assets are consistently identified throughout the platform.